anmdsystems/azuredevops/README.md

       </li>
   </ul>

-  # Create New Linux App Service Plan - B1 or above
+  # Use Existing or Create a New Linux App Service Plan - B1 or above
+      Note the App Service Plan and Resource Group.